google/go-cloud/internal/website/content/howto/secrets/_index.md

 The [`secrets` package][] supports encryption and decryption operations.

-Subpackages contain driver implementations of secret keeper for various services, including Cloud and on-prem solutions.
+Subpackages contain driver implementations of secrets for various services, including Cloud and on-prem solutions.
 You can develop your application locally using [`localsecrets`][], then deploy it to multiple Cloud providers with minimal initialization reconfiguration.